How to Marry in Cheshire East

 Can I personalise my ceremony?

 Our Ceremonies Team will confirm your booking.
-You will receive our marriage ceremony profile which outlines ideas and suggestions for your ceremony.
+You will receive our ceremony profile which outlines ideas and suggestions for your ceremony.

-Please note, legally we are not allowed to include wording, readings or music which may have religious connotations within our civil marriage ceremonies.
+Legally we are not allowed to include wording, readings or music which may have religious connotations within our civil marriage ceremonies.

 Where can I obtain further information?